Murder Is Simple: It Is Conflict Resolution for the Offender

 That does not mean it is morally simple.
 It means it is behaviorally simple.
 The offender is faced with a conflict they cannot tolerate, cannot control, cannot escape, or cannot resolve through lawful or social means.
 Murder becomes their chosen solution.

-The recent arrest in the Tepe case is a clear example of this principle at work.
+The recent arrest in the Tepe case could be a clear example of this principle at work in my opinion.

 Targeted Violence Is Not Random Violence

-From the beginning, this case showed indicators of targeted violence.
-Targeted violence means the offender knew exactly who needed to be harmed to resolve the conflict they were experiencing.
-Remember TRIGGER>EMOTION>THOUGHT>BEHAVIOR.
+From the beginning, this case has shown indicators of targeted violence.
+Targeted violence means the suspect knew exactly who needed to be harmed to resolve the conflict they were experiencing.
+Remember how murder happens in many cases: TRIGGER>EMOTION>THOUGHT>BEHAVIOR.

 The victims were not interchangeable.
-They were specific to the offender.
+They were specific to the suspect.
 That specificity matters because it tells us something critical about motive, offender decision making, and victim-offender relationship dynamics.

-When violence is targeted, the offender is not acting out of chaos.
-They are acting out of perceived necessity.
+When violence is targeted, an offender is not acting out of chaos.
+He or she are acting out of perceived necessity.

 One of the most common investigative errors is assuming that the absence of visible conflict means there is no conflict.
 In reality, unresolved conflict often goes underground.
 It becomes internalized, simmering, and increasingly dangerous.
 Conflict can take many forms: